ERC-7291: Purpose bound money

 • The hook components implement additional validation checks that some PBMs may need (e.g. checks for expiration, daily spending limit, goods & services limit etc).

-For example, a PBM creator may want to ensure only 50% of PBM Series A can be spent in supermarkets, while there are no restriction on proportion of PBM Series B that can be spent in supermarkets.
-He can implement a plugin smart contract to keep track of supermarket spendings by PBM users.
-He will also implement a hook to validate that less than 50% of the PBM Series A issued a user is spent in a supermarket.
-This allows him to use the same generic PBM wrapper and sovToken for both PBM Series A and B. In addition, PBM series A will register the plugin module and hook module for additional data tracking and validations.
+For example, a PBM creator may want to ensure that only 50% of PBM Series A can be spent in supermarkets, while there are no restrictions on the proportion of PBM Series B that can be spent in supermarkets.
+The creator can implement a plugin smart contract to keep track of supermarket spending by PBM users and a hook to validate that less than 50% of the PBM Series A issued to a user is spent in a supermarket.
+This approach allows the same generic PBM wrapper and sovToken to be used for both PBM Series A and B. In addition, PBM Series A will register the plugin module and hook module for additional data tracking and validations.

 Auditability